imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 This suggests that the cost could be lowered.
 But with the introduction of new relative jumps and disallowing dynamic jumps (EIP-4750 and EIP-4200), these OPCODEs might become irrelevant.

 **Recommendation**: Assess when EIP-4750 and EIP-4200 are to be implemented.
-If it is likely to happen in a distant future, lower the gas cost of these OPCODEs as per the table above.
+If it is likely to happen in the distant future, lower the gas cost of these OPCODEs now as per the table above.